julien01A/Heteroptera_microbiome/README.md

 **Step3.** Manually inspect the `5-abundance_aggregate.xlsx` file obtained.
 Remove the `column 1...` if present and do the necessary changed to feat with the most appropriate file for statistic analyses (eg. sample in lines, Bacterial genera in columns), etc.

-Our two final files `8-Stinkbugs_microbiome.rdata` and `5-Stinkbugs-abundance.xlsx` were available in this GitHub page.
+Our two final files `8-Heteroptera_microbiome.rdata` and `5-Heteroptera-abundance.xlsx` were available in this GitHub page.

 ## 2. Microbiome graphical representation and analyses

-The R scripts used to analyse and represent the microbiome of stinkbugs are available above.
+The R scripts used to analyse and represent the microbiome of Heteroptera are available above.

 ### **Heatmap of the 15 most abundant bacterial genera**

 Here, we aimed to represent the most abundant bacterial genera in terms of the relative number of reads per species.
-To define the relative number of reads for each sample, we first created a new column in the `5-Stinkbugs-abundance.xlsx` file called `Total_nb_reads`, corresponding to the sum of all bacterial reads for each sample.
+To define the relative number of reads for each sample, we first created a new column in the `5-Heteroptera-abundance.xlsx` file called `Total_nb_reads`, corresponding to the sum of all bacterial reads for each sample.
 We then used this column to calculate the relative number of reads per sample for each bacterial genus.
 The script is as follows:

 ```
 #### R ####